Yoctol/bottender/docs/migrating-v1.md

 };
 ```

-And you need to construct a session store and bot yourself in `index.js`:
+So, you must construct a session store and a bot instance yourself in the `index.js` file:

 ```js
 // index.js